nottedy94/thesis/README.md

 # thesis

+# 8.3.22

+Soil samples are in dirt and 12 of 30 have growth, so half not including the control trays.
+Four trays had samples from out of the range of the fire while the other 8 were within the fire.
+I've taken to watering the dirt every 2-3 days, 2 on the regular, 3 if I forgot.
+I need to decide whether to rotate the trays monthly or bi-weekly.

 # 7.10.22

 Research season is over.
 Data is entered.
 Soil samples were taken, just need to be put into soil.
 I need >4.5 cubic feet of soil to cover all 30 trays; 12 in fire, 12 out fire, 6 controls.